wpeventmanager/wp-event-manager/readme.txt

 Fixed - The Password Field In The Event Field Editor.
 Fixed - Value Display Related Issue On The Event Page.
-Fixed - Password Field Type Related Issue In The Field Editor.
 Fixed - The Past Events In The Event Listing.
 Fixed - Punctuation Related Issue In The Event Calendar.
-Fixed - The Select Type In Event Field Editor.
 Fixed - The Woocommerce Deactivation.
-Fixed - The Custom Field Type For Events.
-Fixed - Filtering Events By Event Category.

 = [3.1.19] 23-01-2021 =

 Fixed - The Edit Single Event Summary Section.
 Fixed - The Past Event Widget.
 Fixed - Theme Issue In The Event Dashboard Menu.
-Fixed - The Text Of Additional Details.
-Fixed - Custom Field Improvements On Single Event Page.

 = [3.1.18] 23-12-2020 =

 Fixed - Content Related Issue On The Event Dashboard.
 Fixed - Text Related Issue In The Event Registration Form.
-Fixed - Event Organizer Management.
 Fixed - Pagination Issue On The Event Organizer Page.
 Fixed - Punctuation Related Issue In The Event Calendar.
-Fixed - The Post An Event Page Notice.

 = [3.1.17] 22-12-2020 =

-Added - Event Filtering With Date And Time After Plugin Update.
 Fixed - The Field Editor In Elementor.
 Fixed - The WP Event Manager Set Up Page.
 Added - Design Issue In The WP Event Manager Plugin.
 Fixed - The Event Ticket Price Option.
-Fixed - Shortcode Related Issue With Event Time.
-Fixed - Elementor Shortcode Improved For Event Calendar.

 = [3.1.16] 02-12-2020 =